OceanDynamicsUConn/GroupManual/README.md

 immediately contact Rocha or UConn's [Office of Institutional Equity](https://equity.uconn.edu/discrimination/).**

-Beyond providing a harassment-free environment, Rocha wants to nurture healthy and intellectually stimulating work place, where all group member are able to do their best work and achieve their potential.
+Beyond providing a harassment-free environment, Rocha wants to nurture healthy and intellectually stimulating work place, where all group members are able to do their best work and achieve their potential.
+This requires that we all become mindful of our fellow group members different personalities and ...

 ## Work hard